dwyl/learn-flutter/Flutter_TDD_Architecture_Course_notes.md

   ````

   It is explained how the **entity** will work in this application.
+  **Entity** is related to the type of data we are going to use,
+is an object about which information must be kept.
+In this case the information we need to keep is the NumberTrivia.

-  The following explains the function of the **use cases** that will collect data from the repositories.
+The following explains what `Use Cases` will be used for.
-  The use cases function in this application will collect the entities and show them in the presentation folder where all the elements that we will use physically in our application are located.
+Use cases will store all kinds of application **logic**.
+In this case Use cases will simply collect data from a repository,`GetConcreteNumberTrivia` and `GetRandomNumberTrivia`.

   #### The either Type